Cholmes24/JID-0338/README.md

   * Connection Handler:

-    * Before connecting, replace the sample username and password in config.py with your credentials.
+    * Before connecting, replace the sample username and password in config.py with your credentials to the scorecardv5 database.

         This includes changing the user in config.py: line 29 and changing the DB_PASSWORD in .env.sample: line 1.